 Aaron Copland Bogliasco Fellowship in Music

 The Aaron Copland Fund for Music, Inc. has provided funding for one Fellowship each year, which is reserved for an American composer.
-In addition to reimbursing travel expenses to and from Genoa, this Fellowship provides a cash stipend.
+This Special Fellowship award provides a $1000 travel stipend.

 Edward T. Cone Bogliasco Fellowship in Music

 This Special Fellowship is named in honor of Edward T. Cone, the internationally renowned composer, pianist, and writer.
 The Edward T. Cone Foundation has provided funding for one Fellowship each year, which is reserved for an American composer.
-In addition to reimbursing travel expenses to and from Genoa, this Fellowship provides a cash stipend.
+This Special Fellowship award provides a $1500 travel stipend.